 I also own this yoga mat currently and I love it.
 It’s soft and smooth, but still grippy and the ends don’t curl up after you unroll it.

-If the Scoria World Cork Yoga Mat is out of your price range, the next best cork yoga mat I’d recommend is the Yoloha Cork Yoga Mat.
+🌿 What makes this yoga mat eco-friendly?
 The top of the yoga mat is made from 100% sustainably sourced cork.
 The bottom is made from ‘plant foam’ which has the look and feel of a plastic-based foam, but is made from sugarcane!

 The original is 6 mm thick, making it excellent for anyone who wants extra cushioning due to sore joints.
 The natural cork is grippy, especially in hot yoga classes or when damp with sweat.
 Yoloha yoga mats have gorgeous designs made from non-toxic dyes.

 One great thing that Yoloha does is that you can order samples of the cork material to test at home before you commit to a mat.
 Seeing as they have a few thicknesses and cork types, this is a great way to ensure you’re happy with the feel of the mat before you purchase.